open-abbott/peril/README.md

 2. From within the repository, run: npm install

+4. From within the repository, run: node server.js

+### Using the Built-In Client

-3. Create a file in the repository, public/js/custom.js.
+Create a file in the repository, public/js/custom.js.
 Populate this file with a line to specify the host and port where your server will respond as in the following example.

 ```
 PERIL_URL = "http://localhost:9001";
 ```

-4. From within the repository, run: node server.js